Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

 }
 ```

 The trick is that we need the x to go the opposite way.
 How do we make the shape go to the left?
-If adding to the x made it go to the right, then... yes, subtracting makes it go to the left.
-Remember everything starts at 0,0 in the upper left hand corner.
+If adding to the x made it go to the right, then yes, subtracting makes it go to the left.
+Remember, everything starts at 0,0 in the upper left-hand corner.
 So, all we are doing is adding or subtracting to make this work.

 So, what if we did this?